ZiggyJoJo/just_apartments/README.md

 # Description

 Adds apartments that can be rented by players the cost and rent length can be changed by apartment in the SQL along with a starter apartment on Alta Street includes an option to view an apartment before purchasing the ability to give keys to other players along with a stash using OX_Inventory and a wardrobe using BRP Fivem Appearance.
-I plan to add offices and a shared garage system for those that have keys to the same apartmentalong with any other sugestions I might recieve.
+I plan to add offices and a shared garage system for those that have keys to the same apartment along with any other suggestions I might receive.

 # Setup

-1. Ensure any dependancies before the script
+1. Ensure any dependencies before the script
 2. Run the SQL file
 3. Add TriggerServerEvent('just_apartments:getLastApartment') after your player spawns in if you use a spawn selector add it for last location option and TriggerServerEvent('just_apartments:updateLastApartment', nil) for any other option to prevent instancing outside of apartments